arcuri82/testing_security_development_enterprise_systems/doc/advanced/exercises/card-game/card-game-part-01.md

 # Card Game - Part 01

-Create a new Maven project for a Collectable Card Game.
+Create a new Maven project for a Collectible Card Game.
 It has to be in a different folder outside this repository.
 Lesson after lesson, we will add new features to it.